 How long does sex last on average?
-One survey suggests that sex is expected to last for about thirty minutes on average, which is a lifetime when one considers Alfred Kinsey’s famous finding that the average man orgasms within two minutes of beginning sexual intercourse.
-Unfair expectations aside, however, a fundamental question remains largely unanswered: how long is the average length of sex?
+One survey suggests that sex is expected to last for about thirty minutes, which is a lifetime when one considers Alfred Kinsey’s famous finding that the average man orgasms within two minutes of beginning sexual intercourse.
+Unfair expectations aside, however, the fundamental question still remains largely unanswered: how should sex last on average?

 “There’s no magic number,” that determines how long sex should last, says Debra Herbenick, the director of the Center for Sexual Health Promotion at Indiana University in Bloomington.
 “Some people prefer quick sex — maybe they have kids that will wake up any second or are prone to vaginal pain.
 Also, people define sex in varied ways, it’s not just intercourse.”